pvblivs/modelmapper/_includes/how-it-works.md

 ### Tokenization

-After transformation, **NameTokenizers** are used to tokenize class and property names which are then used by the `MatchingStrategy` to determine matches.
+After transformation, **NameTokenizers** are used to tokenize class and property names for matching.

 ### Matching

-To determine whether a source and destination property hierarchy match, a **MatchingStrategy** is used, which analyzes the property and class name tokens from the source and destination sides to determine matches.
+[MatchingStrategies](/user-manual/configuration/#matching-strategies) are used to determine whether source and destination properties match based on their name and class name tokens.
+Different strategies can allow for more loose or strict matching of tokens.

 ### Handling Ambiguity